Skip to main content

 Warning

-If you enable Battery Saver settings and Seamless Tunnel options, you may block any app from reaching the internet while the VPN is active, but the device screen isn’t on.
-Enabling both can be useful for additional energy savings, as long as you don’t have any background apps that need constant internet access.
+If you turn on Battery Saver settings and Seamless Tunnel options, you may block any app from reaching the internet while the VPN is active, but the device screen isn’t on.
+Turning both on can be useful for additional energy savings, as long as you don’t have any background apps that need constant internet access.

 The Android operating system requires two notification icons.
 They show that the VPN session is a high priority and shouldn’t be arbitrarily terminated by the system.

-When you import a PKCS#12, a password must always be specified.
-If you have set an empty password, just tap OK without entering text.
+When you import a PKCS#12, you must always specify a password.
+If you set an empty password, tap OK without entering text.

 PKCS#12 files on Android are used somewhat differently than on OpenVPN Connect desktop versions.
 In desktop versions, PKCS#12 files can be bundled or referenced in the connection profile.
-On Android, however, PKCS#12 management is built into the Android Keychain.
-This approach is much better from a security perspective, because the Keychain can then leverage hardware features such as hardware-backed keystores.
-However, it does require that you load the PKCS#12 file into the Android Keychain as a separate step from importing the connection profile.
+However, PKCS#12 management is built into the Android Keychain on Android.
+This approach is much better from a security perspective because the Keychain can leverage hardware features such as hardware-backed keystores.
+However, you must load the PKCS#12 file into the Android Keychain as a separate step from importing the connection profile.
 It also moves the responsibility for managing PKCS#12 files to the Android Keychain, so it can potentially introduce compatibility issues.

 Yes.
 OpenVPN Connect supports IPv6 transport and IPv6 tunnels as long as the server supports them.